Communist Party of the Philippines: Analysis regarding Philippine society

 The CPP adheres to Marxism-Leninism-Maoism as its guiding ideology in analyzing and summing up the experience of the party and its creative application to the concrete conditions in the Philippines in fighting US imperialism, feudalism and bureaucrat capitalism.
 It considers Maoism as the highest development of Marxism-Leninism.

-It considers the Philippine society as semicolonial and semifeudal, the character of the present revolution as national democratic of the new type (led by the proletariat), the motive forces, the targets, the strategy and tactics and the socialist perspective of the Philippine revolution.
+The analysis of Philippine society is largely based on the writings of Sison, most notably Philippine Society and Revolution (1971).
+The CPP considers Philippine society as semicolonial and semifeudal, the character of the present revolution as national democratic of the new type (led by the proletariat).
+According to Sison in the late 1960s, the national bourgeosie was too small and powerless a faction in the Philippines to lead their own national democratic revolution, calling for a united front with the workers.

 The CPP-NPA regards three things as central to waging revolution: armed struggle, agrarian revolution, and the building of mass-bases in the countryside.

 Ideologies regarding armed struggle

 The CPP regards armed struggle as a necessary component of revolution coinciding with the Party's organizational work.
 The NPA, as the central agent of armed struggle, serves to achieve its central task of "destroying and dismantling the rule of the enemy and taking their political power".
 In waging armed revolution, the NPA follows the strategic line of protracted people's war by "encircling the cities from the countryside until conditions are ripe for seizing the cities through a strategic offensive".

 The NPA identifies three stages in waging armed struggle: strategic defensive, strategic stalemate, and strategic offensive.
 It regards itself as yet unable to conduct symmetric warfare in the urban centers and thus regards the people's war as being in a stage of strategic defensive moving to a stage of strategic stalemate.
 During the stage of strategic defensive, the NPA "maintains the initiative in tactical offensives against the strategic military advantage of the enemy", making use of guerrilla tactics to attack targets and defend guerrilla zones, while armed partisans perform special roles in the cities.
 The second stage is strategic stalemate, where fighting force is more or less equal, while the last stage is that of strategic offensive, where the NPA has developed its strength capable of assaulting military camps and cities.